Function overloading is a feature in C# that allows us to define multiple versions of methods with the same name, but different parameters.

 }

-// Function to calculate the area of a rectangle using a single side (square)
+// Function to calculate the area of a rectangle using one side (square)

 public static double CalcularArea(double lado)